 The cool morning air felt fantastic.
 Walking alongside beautiful Fontanillis Lake, I worked out my usual morning aches and pains, which subsided into the background as I relished the scenery around me.

 I caught up with the girls, and we walked together for a bit past Middle Velma Lake, where I’d camped with Fish Nugget when she was a kid.
-Afterwards, the trail turned uphill into forest, where we lost track of Squarepants, who dropped behind.
+Afterward, the trail turned uphill into forest, where we lost track of Squarepants, who dropped behind.

 After climbing uphill for a mile, we stopped at the Meeks Bay junction for a rest.
 Fish Nugget rummaged through her pack, realizing, to her horror, that she’d lost the little peace book Squarepants had given her, filled with pressed wildflowers from the trip.